pimpajr/ucsimc/README.md

 Notes: This is a really early build.
 Basic querying of the api functionality is implemented.
 Further validation and error handling need to be done still.
 You'll need to know the dn or class you're wanting to query.
-Configuration support is implemented.
+Configuration support is in the works.
 Again you'll need to know the dn and class and provide a hash for configuration.
 Will work well with yaml file configuration as a source (not implemented).

 Verify_ssl is currently broken, it doesn't verify right now.